What we do.

 Frequently Asked Questions.

-Who is the Register of Deeds?
+Who is the Registrar of Deeds?

-The Deputy Register is Andrea Emberton
+The Deputy Registrar is Andrea Emberton

 The office is located in the Cannon County Courthouse.